Hydromer Inc Appoints New CEO

-/EIN News/ -- Concord, NC, April 25, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Hydromer Inc. (OTC: HYDI), a worldwide supplier of specialty coatings and biopolymers for medical devices and industrial applications, announced today that Mr. Michael E. Torti has been appointed the new Chief Executive Officer of the company.
+Concord, NC, April 25, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Hydromer Inc. HYDI, a worldwide supplier of specialty coatings and biopolymers for medical devices and industrial applications, announced today that Mr. Michael E. Torti has been appointed the new Chief Executive Officer of the company.
 Mr. Torti previously served Hydromer Inc. in the capacity of Vice President of Sales, Marketing and Global Business Development.

 Mr. Torti is a performance-driven business leader with strong sales, market development, revenue growth and company leadership skills - with over thirty years of experience.
 He possesses decades of experience in the manufacturing sector, serving companies primarily in the lower middle market.